 RE: My mentor was Frank Lalli, the editor of Money magazine when I worked there as an editor.writer.
 I learned from him to be fearless, to look for ways to do things that had not been done before (that led me to create Money‘s now-franchise Best Places to Live in America story) and to always be fair, even when doing an expose.

 EE: Who would you most like to meet and have a conversation with (living or dead)?
 What would you ask this person?

 RE: I’d most like to meet Henry Luce (co-founder of Time) and I’d ask him: What do you think of the state of journalism today?

 EE: What is your favorite book and why?

 RE: The Phantom Tollbooth for its clever wordplay.

 EE: When you write do you listen to music, podcasts, or just the sound of silence?
 What is your writing process?

 RE: When I write, I prefer the room to be quiet.
 My dog, Joey, often has other ideas, however.

 EE: What does working for Next Avenue teach you about dealing with your own kids/family?

-RE: Working for Next Avenue teaches me about the importance of setting priorities, offering personal finance advice to my grown sons (whether they take it is a different matter) and making time (nights, weekends, vacations) to enjoy being with my kids and family— or, in the case of my sons who live across the continent, talking with them by phone, text or FaceTime.
+RE: Working for Next Avenue teaches me about the importance of setting priorities, offering personal finance advice to my grown sons, or to friends who may be facing different circumstances like disability (which they may wish to look to Disability Insurance Quote – Quick & Easy Online Application – Breeze to help with) and making time (nights, weekends, vacations) to enjoy being with my kids and family- or, in the case of my sons who live across the continent, talking with them by phone, text or FaceTime.